As the use of IoT-enabled devices increases, is security a problem?

 “But while it’s positive they are attempting to address that by investing in more security, such as blockchain, they need direct guidance to ensure they’re not leaving themselves exposed.
 In order to get this, businesses need to be putting more pressure on the government to act, as it is them that will be hit if they suffer a breach.”

-For peace of mind, and to find out more about how MF Communications can help provide 24/7 complete security for your telephone systems, please email us for more information or call 01892 514687 and ask to speak to one of our UK business consultants.
+For peace of mind, please email us for more information or call 01892 514687 and ask to speak to one of our UK business consultants.